namick/epm-go/cmd/epm/README.md

 Everything else is the same.
 I have given the ethereum chain the default chainID of `default` but will update it over time.
 You can check it out (`epm checkout eth/default`, if you don't use the `-checkout` flag on `new`) and work on it as you would a thelonious chain, deploying contracts and sending transactions.
-Note for now you can only have one ethereum chain (the chain ID will always be the same), but soon we will make it possible to manage multiple versions of the same chain (that may be convenient - if you think so, bug me about it ;) )

 Note that unlike with a thelonious chain, you cannot transact right away, since you will not have a key in the genesis block.
 So you must mine first to get yourself some ether: